sictweb/bti425-2020/graded-work/assign2.md

 ### Doing the work, initial

-(coming soon)

-Overview...
+The first big task is to design and plan the components needed and how the user will interact with the app.
+Here's an overview of how your professors thought about when making a sample solution:
 * We'll need a "home" component
+* It should either show a list of English terms, or include a link to a dedicated component
 * Maybe it's a good idea to use the "home" component to hold the "search" functionality
-* It should either show a list of English terms, or include a link to a dedicated component
-* From a list of English terms, include a link to a detail component
+* From the list of English terms, include an "add new" link, and for each item on the list, include a link to a detail component
 * The detail component will show all of the term's data
   * And it will include its definitions
-  * And translations (full text or link - you decide)
+  * And translations (full text or link - to be decided)
 * From there, it should be possible to "add" a new definition for the displayed term
 * And it should be possible to "add" a new non-English translation for the displayed term
 * When displaying a term, the UI should have a control that would enable the viewer/user to easily tap "yes this helped me" or "no this didn't help me"